Senior Operations Manager

-A native of Salina, Kansas, with a background in construction, landscaping and manufacturing, Chris holds an AS in General Business from Cloud County Community College, a BS in Business Administration from Emporia State University, and a Masters of Business Administration from Kansas Wesleyan University.
+A native of Salina, Kansas, with a background in construction, landscaping and manufacturing, Chris holds an AS in General Business from Cloud County Community College, a BS in Business Administration from Emporia State University, and an MBA from Kansas Wesleyan University.
 He is currently a doctoral candidate in Business Administration specializing in Social Impact Management at Walden University.

 Chris is inspired by “the opportunity to work for a nonprofit organization that is truly contributing to the betterment of society through transforming agriculture systems.
 At The Land Institute, I am not just trading my life’s hours for a monetary gain but assisting in something greater than money – and that is very important to me.”

 What’s one aspect of your life history that most people don’t know or wouldn’t expect?